 Accessibility means more than wheelchair friendly.
 Being accessible is all about removing barriers and taking steps to be more inclusive for a wide range of needs, including things like web text being dark enough, large enough, and in a clean enough font to be easily readable.

 It’s also important to consider how we view those who might stop for a visit, often defined as a user or visitor.
-But what if considered each person as a guest, put out the welcome mat, and looked at how websites can be more inviting and easier to navigate?
+What if we considered each person as a guest, put out the welcome mat, and looked at how websites can be more inviting and easier to navigate?

 What does accessibility have to do with SEO?
 And what does SEO mean?

 For those who manage a website, those three letters can be intimidating and a cause for anxiety.
 They are often not well understood, and something we believe we need expert help to implement.
-Tools like Google Starter Guide, can be an intimidating a starting point.
-And while I am not an expert, I have been slowly, step-by-step been unraveling the mystery of SEO.
+Tools like Google Starter Guide can be an intimidating a starting point — and while I am not an expert, I have slowly, step-by-step, been unraveling the mystery of SEO.

 SEO stands for search engine optimization.
 Every time we search for something on the internet, a search engine like Google, offers pages of possible answers for those keywords.
-But before that can happen, each website has to provide that information.
+Before that can happen, however, each website has to provide that information.
 That process is part of assigning SEO.

 THE LANGUAGE OF SEO HELPS WEBSITES BE ACCESSIBLE